mcanlas/multiset/README.md

 Colophon
 --------

-I was motivated to create this framework to more easily generate and analyze combinations of cards in collectable card games like *Magic: The Gathering* and *Hearthstone*.
+I was motivated to create this framework to more easily generate and analyze combinations of cards in collectible card games like *Magic: The Gathering* and *Hearthstone*.